Skip to main content

 Number of Mid-Career Hires (by gender)

 We are actively hiring people with diverse backgrounds and advanced expertise not yet represented at JERA.
-With the demand for agile matching of talent to business strategy, the number of mid-career hires is showing an annual upward trend as each business evolves.
+With the demand for agile matching of talent to business strategy, the number of mid-career hires is showing an annual upward trend with the growth of each business.

 Number of Outside Directors